RobotMermaid/portfolio-iro/_posts/2016-10-12-Boot-Camps.md

 I even gave up on the whole thing and got a job as a Production person for Berkeley's own North Altantic Books.
 The expereience was fun but quickly become boring and I missed the challenge of programming.

-The time had come to find a boot camp to get me through that last mile of learning and projects.
+The time had come to find a boot camp to get me through that last mile of learning and creating some awesome projects.
 The search was on.
-HackBright quickly popped to the top of my favorites mostly because they had reasonable hours.
+HackBright quickly popped to the top of my favorites list mostly because they had reasonable hours.
 Having struggled through some rather difficult concepts on Treehouse, I didn't believe anyone could learn much of anything in 4 intense months of nonstop input.
 Your brain needs to process.
 To do something else.
 How many times does a solution simply come to you after taking a break?
+I went through their whole application process and spoke with the wonderful Dori.
+In the end, they didn't take me.
+I was crushed...for a whole day.
+The search continued.
+Much introspection was done.
+More research...brought me to online boot camps.
+They offered the best of both worlds.

 Having spoken to a few HackBright alumni it seemed that the retention rate is said to be about 20%.
 There will be tears, I was told.
 I would be challenged.
 Yes, but to what end?
 To see if I would give up?

-Eric Elliott ‏@_ericelliott  Jul 27
+> Eric Elliott ‏@_ericelliott  Jul 27
 Stuff that will help your coding career more than a degree: mentorship, cool projects on GitHub, experience building real apps.

-> Suspendisse lectus leo, consectetur in tempor sit amet, placerat quis neque